Nick689/CustomPOS/Readme.md

 ##Usage
-*Login:*
-Only one user is declared in default database: <root>
+*Login:*  Only one user is declared in default database: <root>
   Pasword is managed by MySQL directly

-*Special item*
-<DIV> is the miscelaneous item, it has editable name
+*Special item:* <DIV> is the miscelaneous item, it has editable name (') Single quote at begning of the name indicate a comment

 ##[License](/License.md)